 Certification of Psychological Disability

-If a student does not have documentation already, the guidelines below were developed by DSIS for your provider with guidance on what documentation should contain.
+If a student does not currently have documentation, the guidelines below were developed by DSIS to assist your provider with what the documentation should contain.

-Please keep a personal copy of all documentation you submit to DSIS.
+It is highly suggested that you keep a personal copy of all documentation submitted to DSIS.
 DSIS does not release copies of documentation back to students or send documentation to other institutions.

 Assistive Technology is commonly used as an academic accommodation.
 Below are some of the technologies that DSIS provides on campus.